 That's the idea, at least.
 If that doesn't happen in practice, though, all your money can evaporate.
 That is the big danger with IULs.
 More on that below.

 Beyond the cost of the insurance, there are fees that come with the plan too.
 So that would contribute to you actually “losing money” in a year where you were at 0% return.
 Of course, you pay fees when you have financial institutions manage your money too, so there's that.

 However, MPI fees actually decrease over time, so the net fees of the plan over many years end up being much lower than regular money management fees.
 Bonus for MPI!

 RELOC is a term Curis uses that stands for Retirement Equity Line of Credit.
 Basically, whatever the amount is in the savings side of your plan (aka Cash Value), you can borrow against it very easily, and pay a fairly low rate.
 Currently, it's 4% and is capped at 6%.

 The MPI plan uses this RELOC for two specific purposes outlined below.
-This loan requires no application or approval screening because it is collateralized by your cash value.
+This loan requires no application or approval screening because your cash value collateralizes it.

-Again, this loan does not require any ongoing payments to make on the principal or interest.
-That is a really important point because if you had to make monthly payments, the whole system wouldn't work.
+Again, this loan does not require any ongoing payments to make on the principal or compound interest.
+That is a critical point because if you had to make monthly payments, the whole system wouldn't work.